 Kornreich used a very rough estimate of 10 trillion galaxies in the universe.
-Multiplying that by the Milky Way's estimated 100 billion stars results in a large number indeed: 100 octillion stars, or 100,000,000,000,000,000,000,000,000,000 stars, or a "1" with 29 zeros after it.
+Multiplying that by the Milky Way's estimated 100 billion stars results in a large number indeed: 1,000,000,000,000,000,000,000,000 stars, or a "1" with 24 zeros after it (1 septillion in the American numbering system; 1 quadrillion in the European system).
 Kornreich emphasized that number is likely a gross underestimation, as more detailed looks at the universe will show even more galaxies.

 "Universe has ten times more galaxies than researchers thought".
 Nature (2016). https://www.nature.com/articles/nature.2016.20809.pdf?origin=ppub

 "The Sloan Digital Sky Survey reveals a new Milky Way neighbor".
 SDSS (2006). https://classic.sdss.org/news/releases/20060109.virgooverdensity.html

 "Star Clusters".
 Harvard and Smithsonian Center for Astrophysics. https://pweb.cfa.harvard.edu/research/topic/star-clusters

 "Oases in the Dark: Galaxies as probes of the Cosmos".
 Utah State University (2007). https://digitalcommons.usu.edu